ashu-tosh-kumar/stack-scraper/README.md

 - Stack Overflow is a single page website.
 - All the questions are numbered in integers.
 - Each question has only one answer which could be accepted or not.

+## How to run the application?

+To run the application, simply clone the repository and run command `python -m src.main` from inside the repository location.

 ## Architecture